 What is Erosion, and How is it Harmful?

 Erosion is the degradation of soil, rock, and other materials or structures.
 The main drivers behind erosion are wind, water, and weather.
-However, rainwater that is higher in acid than usual will also cause significant erosion.

 Over time, erosion can cause massive damage levels, including retreating shorelines, ruined property, and even landslides.
 If the erosion occurs on levees, riverbanks, or dams, it could cause large-scale flooding.
 The American coastline is currently receding at 25 - 50 feet per year, with the higher end of the scale being around the Great Lakes.
 If you own or manage land, that’s 25 - 50 feet of land lost to erosion each year.